scalajs-io/nodejs/README.md

 MEANS.js
 =============
-Type-safe Scala.js Bindings for the MEAN Stack (MongoDB ExpressJS AngularJS NodeJS).
+MEANS.js is a Scala.js Facade for the MEAN Stack (MongoDB ExpressJS AngularJS NodeJS).

-Table of Contents
+## Table of Contents

 * <a href="#Introduction">Introduction</a>
 * <a href="#Development">Development</a>